ProgrammerAL/code-updater/README.md

 ## Ignore Patterns

 The Code Updater application has a default set of paths to ignore.
 The list is below.
-Note that all paths are in the list using both forwardslashes and backslashes.
+Note that all paths are in the list using forwardslashes, which work on all platforms (Windows/Mac/Linux).
 These are in addition to any skip paths passed in with the `IgnorePatterns` config file property.
 There is no way to remove these.
-Think of these like an ignore file, but no wildcard syntax. it's just basic string matching.
+Think of these like an ignore file, but no wildcard syntax.
+It's just basic string matching.

 Ignore all C# `obj` and `bin` folders:
 - /obj/Debug/
 - /obj/Release/
 - /bin/Debug/
 - /bin/Release/
-- \obj\Debug\
-- \obj\Release\
-- \bin\Debug\
-- \bin\Release\

 Ignore packages inside node_modules folder:
 - /node_modules/

+Ignore some other app specific folders
+- /.git/
-- \node_modules\
+- /.vs/

 ## Installing Locally vs Downloading the Code